aessaputra/aessaputra.github.io/pages/index.md

 layout: Post
 permalink: /
 title: Learn, Build, Discover
+description: Personal notes on tech, projects, and ideas from Aes Saputra — sharing insights from real-world experiments and everyday learning
 ---

 I write about what I learn, build, and discover — sharing insights from real projects, experiments, and everyday curiosity.